saskeli/seed_finding/README.md

 mamba create -n seed-finding -c local -c conda-forge seed_finder
 ```

+### By Creating a Build Environment with [Apptainer](https://apptainer.org/) (Singularity)

+Apptainer can be used to create a build environment as follows.

+1. `cd apptainer`
+2. `apptainer build seed-finding.sif seed-finding.def`
+3. `./build.sh`

+The resulting binaries may not necessarily execute on your system.
+To run `seed_finder` from the build environment, use `./run-seed-finder.sh`.
+Any command line parameters given to the script will be passed to `seed_finder`.

 ### By Running Make Directly

 The following software and libraries are required to build PanVC 3.
 The tested versions are also listed.